-The reporting concentration focuses on the skills needed to become a journalist across media platforms, informing the public about events and issues of civic importance.
-The reporting curriculum is not split into tracks focused on specific topics or media.
-Students instead gain the critical skills needed to be successful in any reporting environment or topic area, whether it be an online news site, printed newspaper or magazine, radio or television station, or social or other emerging platforms — or some combination of these media.
+The reporting concentration focuses on the skills needed to become a journalist across media platforms, informing the public about events and issues of social importance.
+Students gain the critical skills needed to be successful in any reporting environment or topic area, whether working for an online news site, print newspaper or magazine, radio or television station, or social or other emerging platforms — or some combination of these media.

 Our program is based on the idea that to be successful in reporting, practitioners need to understand why they are making decisions as well as how to produce media in multiple forms, while understanding the potential impact of that content.
-All students are required to take at least three communication theory or topic courses, such as history or law of mass communication, media and the consumer, mass communication effects, communication and public opinion, media and youth, health communication, international communication, political communication, communication research methods, literary aspects of journalism and communication-based service learning courses.
+All students are required to take at least three communication theory or topic courses, such as history or law of mass communication, media and the consumer, mass communication effects, communication and public opinion, media and youth, health communication, international communication, political communication, communication research methods, and communication-based service learning courses.

 Where you can work

 Students prepare for an always-changing media world.
 Students’ training prepares them for careers working in online news sites and organizations, newspapers, magazines, local and network television stations and networks, radio stations and networks, internet companies, publishing houses, or any publication, online site or organization devoted to informing the public about current events or issues.
 However, a student who studied strategic communication with an emphasis on public relations may work for a nonprofit creating editorial content such messages using video or audio or writing for a corporate website.

 General reporting, investigative reporting, sports reporting, science, health and environmental journalism, creative nonfiction, videographer, video news producer, video project manager, video editor, social media, documentary production, podcasting, audio reporter, TV news reporting, magazine writing, editing and production

 Produces and directs content for a variety of media and tells stories across media.
 Reports fairly and accurately.
 Conducts research.
 Writes and edits for a variety of media channels, including newspapers, radio, TV, magazines and online.